tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-skillset.md

 Content-Type: application/json
 ```

 The body of request is a JSON document.
-This particular skillset uses two skills asynchronously, independently processing the substance of the `contents` as two different transformations.
+This particular skillset uses two skills asynchronously, independently processing the substance of `/document/content` as two different transformations.
 Alternatively, you can direct the output of one transformation to be the input of another.
 For more information, see [How to define a skillset](https://docs.microsoft.com/azure/search/cognitive-search-defining-skillset).

 ```json
 {